 1 Thessalonians 2:9-3:13

 One of the keys to being an athlete is the ability to play wholeheartedly.
 An athlete who does not give his total effort will not achieve much and will not draw praise from his coach or the fans.
 An athlete is at his best when he gives his wholehearted effort.
 The same is true for a follower of Christ.
 A Christian who puts no effort into following Christ gains no praise from Christ.
-A follower of Christ who gives a wholehearted effort, will gain praise and recognition.
-Are you wholeheartedly following Christ?
+A follower of Christ who gives a wholehearted effort will gain praise and recognition.
+What interfeeres with you wholeheartedly following Christ?

 1 Thessalonians 4:1-5:3